petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/competitive-landscape-and-liferay-positioning.md

 ![Liferay's competition landscape is composed of four categories used to group competitors together.](./competitive-landscape-and-liferay-positioning/images/01.png)

-## The best of all worlds in one vendor
+## The Best of All Worlds in One Vendor

 In this model, Liferay is right at the center because we work effectively in all four areas because